-Cycling Routes in Nice
+Cycling Routes in and around Nice

 The cycling routes listed below all start and finish from the city of Nice.
 These rides could just as easily be started from any of the towns or villages along the Côte d’Azur.
-In each of the rides listed below, you will find a ride description as well as information regarding where you can resupply for food and water along the way.
+In each of the rides listed below, you will find a ride description as well as information regarding where you can resupply food and water along the way.
 You will also be able to download the ride GPX file directly to your cycling trip computer or phone to make navigation as easy as possible.

 Used multiple times in both the Tour de France as well as Paris Nice, this short climb offers us some stunning views back to the Mediterranean Sea.